• Skip to primary navigation

 Author: Jolina

-This ube cheesecake is everything you ever wanted in an ube dessert.
-Luxurious ube cheesecake on a bed of crunchy coconut cookie crust topped with creamy coconut whipped cream.
+This is the best and the original ube cheesecake recipe.
+And it has everything you’ve ever wanted in an ube dessert.
+Luxurious ube cheesecake filling on a bed of crunchy coconut cookie crust then topped with creamy coconut whipped cream.
+So good!

 Print Recipe Pin Recipe